Visa and Immigration

-The most up-to-date and accurate guidance is available on the Irish Naturalisation and Immigration Service (INIS).
+The most up-to-date and accurate guidance is available on the Irish Immigration Service.

 Visa and Immigration

 Depending on your nationality, you may require visa to travel to Ireland.
-You can check if you need a visa, and how to apply, on the Irish Naturalisation & Immigration Service (INIS) website.
+You can check if you need a visa, and how to apply, on the Irish Immigration Service.